Police Release Body Cam Video Of Driver In Burning Pickup Rescue

 HALTOM CITY, Texas (CBSDFW.COM) – Newly-released body cam video from Haltom City Police shows the moments officers pulled a woman from a burning vehicle.

-Police officers were chasing a drunk driver near Denton Highway when he hit a pickup truck which caught fire.
+Police officers were chasing a drunk driver near Denton Highway when he hit a pickup truck which caught fire around 10:40 p.m.
+Wednesday.

 Police were able to get the driver out of the burning pickup.